 Pros and Cons of visiting the UK during peak season

 Peak season for travel in the UK are the summer months of July and August.
-These dates also coincide with the long 6 week summer school holidays.
+These dates also coincide with the long 6 week summer school holidays (and hopefully sunny weather)

 What are the pros of visiting the UK during peak season?